Entware/Entware/README.md

 [See how](https://github.com/Entware-ng/Entware-ng/wiki) to use it.

-Feel free to [ask new packages](https://github.com/Entware-ng/Entware-ng/issues) or report any bugs you found.
+Feel free to [ask new packages](https://github.com/Entware-ng/Entware-ng/issues) or report any bugs you've found.